Thank you for reading our post, please rate this article at the end.

 - Consider installing a paper towel holder somewhere to keep things organized again.

-- If you plan to equip your trailer with a portable camping stove, make a flip-up stand or slide out for it rather than mount it on the countertop.
+- If you plan to equip your trailer with a portable camping stove, make a flip-up stand or a slide-out for it rather than mounting it on the countertop.
 This will allow you to save a lot of countertop space.

 Finishing touches